Cutaneous fold theory, evolution and pathology

 Folds hamper blood circulation.

-Their passages become constricted and the blood can't flow normally.
+Their passages become constricted, and the blood can't flow normally.

 The blockage causes the formation of a reservoir of blood that can be unattractive.